Notice of Privacy Practices of Raise The Bottom

 Your Rights

-You have the following rights regarding your PHI:
+You have the following rights regarding your health information:

-- Right to Notice: You may request a paper or electronic copy of this Notice at any time.
+- Right to Notice.
+You may request a paper or electronic copy of this Notice at any time.
+In addition, you have the right to discuss this Notice with us at the contact information below.

-- Right to Access and Copy: You may inspect and obtain a copy of your PHI, subject to certain legal limitations.
+- Right to Access and Copy.
+You may inspect and obtain a copy of your health information, subject to certain legal limitations.
+We may charge a reasonable, cost based fee for copies.
+You may also direct us to send a copy to a third party.

-- Right to Amend: You may request amendments to your PHI if you believe it is incomplete or inaccurate.
+- Right to Amend.
+You may request amendments to your health information if you believe it is incomplete or inaccurate.

 - Right to Confidential Communication: You may request that we contact you in a specific way (for example, by mail instead of phone).

-- Right to Breach Notification: You will be notified if your unsecured PHI is compromised.
+- Right to Breach Notification: You will be notified if your unsecured health information is compromised.

-- Right to File a Complaint: You may file a complaint with Raise The Bottom or with the U.S. Department of Health and Human Services if you believe your privacy rights have been violated.
+- Right to File a Complaint: You may file a complaint with Raise The Bottom or with the U.S. Department of Health and Human Services Office for Civil Rights if you believe your privacy rights have been violated.
 We will not retaliate against you for filing a complaint.

 Questions, Requests, and Complaints

-For questions or concerns about our privacy practices, please contact:
+For questions or concerns about our privacy practices, you may contact the below entities.

 Raise The Bottom